Dhruv590/Train-reservation-system-main/README.md

-# Bon Voyage: Flight booking System Web Application
+# Rail Express: Train booking System Web Application
 This comprehensive full-stack application utilizes Java Spring Boot and ReactJS, powered by Node v12.0.0 and npm v7.19.0.
 The integration of Google OAuth ensures robust authentication, complemented by efficient SQL data management through Workbench.
-The outcome is an intuitive and user-friendly interface that streamlines the flight booking and management process.
+The outcome is an intuitive and user-friendly interface that streamlines the Train booking and management process.
 Elevate your travel experience with this seamlessly integrated solution.

 <br/>